-You'll be amazed at the rules that guided the 1860s teams.
-See them in practice at our vintage base ball games.
-These vintage rules, using vintage terminology, add a new — or rather old — dimension to the game.
+The rules used by our team are the same rules that guided the late 1860s and 1870s teams.
+See them in practice at our historic base ball games.
+These historic rules, using historic terminology, add a new — or rather old — dimension to the game.

 The player is out if the ball is in the hands of a base tender before the runner steps on the base.